-Could there be a worse scenario for a parent than to have one of their children missing?
-I guess there could be something, but it’s hard to fathom (and who really wants to try?).
-But suppose one of your children was gone.
-You can only imagine the gnawing emptiness that would be yours.
-Every waking moment that child would be on your mind.
-As your other children comforted you and helped in whatever way they were able, you would be pleased by their efforts.
-Their support would be no small thing but neither would it diminish the sense of loss you had.
+Is there a more difficult scenario for a parent than to be estranged from one of their (grown) children whose precise whereabouts are unknown?
+I suppose there could be something, but it’s hard to fathom (and who really wants to try?).
+But suppose you were in this situation (and God bless those of you who are).
+The rest of us can only imagine the gnawing concern that would be ours and how difficult it would be to think of anything else.
+As our other children comforted us and helped in whatever way they were able, we would be pleased by their efforts.
+Their support would be no small thing but neither would it diminish the sense of loss we had.

 That’s the story we’re given in Luke 15:11ff.
 It is the third and final story Jesus tells in response to the complaint of the Pharisees and teachers of the law that “This man welcomes sinners and eats with them” (v.
 2).
 Luke, who features the table prominently in his gospel, has shown Jesus eating with all sorts of people: sinners and tax collectors (5:29ff); Pharisees (7:36ff, 11:37ff, 14:1ff); and close friends (10:38ff).
 He tells us in 15:1 that, “The tax collectors and sinners were all gathering around to hear Jesus.”
 Note they were not eating—they were there to listen to Jesus.
 This shows that Jesus’ approach (to welcome, build relationships and call to repentance) was superior to the Pharisee’s approach (call to repentance, then welcome and build relationships).
 There was nothing left for them to do but “mutter” (v.
 2).